 In 1964, to explore the adage "Give me a child until he is seven and I will give you the man," World in Action filmed seven-year-olds.
 Every seven years, Michael Apted visits them.
 At 49, ...
 See full summary »

-Director Michael Apted revisits the same group of British-born adults after a seven-year wait.
+Director Michael Apted revisits the same group of British-born adults after a 7 year wait.
 The subjects are interviewed as to the changes that have occurred in their lives during the last ...
 See full summary »

 0 of 0 people found this review helpful.

 Was this review helpful to you?